 Students are responsible for the condition and cleanliness of their locker throughout the school year and will be held accountable for repair or replacement costs.
 Lockers are subject to search at any time.
-Students may decorate their locker (in accord with dress policy) but students need to leave the locker in its original clean condition, free of stickers and graffiti at the end of the school year.
+Students may decorate their locker (in accord with dress policy) but students need to leave the locker in its clean condition.